MartijnWallage/42_MiniRT/README.md

 # miniRT
 Authors: Thomas Höfting (thofting), Martijn Wallage (mwallage)

-## Components
+## A ray tracer in C and openGL

 MiniRT, a joint project of the <a href="https://42berlin.de/curriculum-42-berlin/">42 Core Curriculum</a>, is a ray tracer written in C.

 We get to choose between two openGL graphics libraries, one bad and one good.
-After some deliberation, we chose the <a href="https://github.com/codam-coding-college/MLX42">good one</a>.
+After some deliberation, we chose the <a href="https://github.com/codam-coding-college/MLX42">good</a> one.

 ## Parsing